 Five Little Resources that will Save You in December

-My blogging friends over at Focused on Fifth are hosting a 12 Days of Christmas linky party full of great ideas to help you manage teaching during the holidays.
-I'm partnering with them three days this week and hope you find our posts helpful.
+My blogging friends over at Focused on Fifth are hosting a 12 Days of Christmas linky party full of great ideas to get organized and manage teaching during school holidays.
+I'm partnering with them three days this week and hope you'll find lots of helpful ideas and resources.

-Today's focus is on holiday resources designed to get you through the month of December.
-I have five resources for you that will keep you organized, help spread positivity, and keep students engaged.
+Today's focus is on holiday teaching resources designed to get you through the month of December.
+I have five resources for you that will get you organized, help spread positivity, and keep students engaged.

 1. Printable Organizational Tools

-This blog post contains three printable tools to help keep you organized during the craziness before holiday break.
-Included are calendar pages, check lists, and note pages.
+This blog post contains three printable tools to get you organized during the craziness before holiday break.
+Included are calendar pages, checklists, and note pages.